-As of February 2019, the company is respectively preparing to file for approval and conducting clinical trials for the bendamustine hydrochloride RTD and RI products.
+As of February 2020, the company is respectively preparing to file for approval and conducting clinical trials for the bendamustine hydrochloride RTD and RI products.

-SymBio will be allowed to file for approval of the RTD product without conducting clinical trials, because its ingredients, efficacy, and administration time are identical to those of the Treakisym® freeze-dried (FD) product; the only difference being that it does not need reconstitution.
-As of February 2019, the company has completed consultation with PMDA and is preparing to file for approval.
+SymBio was allowed to file for approval of the RTD product without conducting clinical trials, because its ingredients, efficacy, and administration time are identical to those of the Treakisym[®] freeze-dried (FD) product; the only difference being that it does not need reconstitution.
+After consultations with PMDA, the company completed the approval filing in September 2019.
 Based on the time needed to prepare the documents required for this application, and subsequent period between filing and approval, SymBio aims to submit an application in FY12/19, obtain approval in FY12/20, and launch in Q1 FY12/21.

 However, clinical trials will be required for the RI product, because the administration time is different from the FD product.
-In November 2018, the company began a clinical trial of the Treakisym® RI product in 36 patients.
+In November 2018, the company began a clinical trial of the Treakisym[®] RI product in 36 patients.
 It apparently plans to launch the RI product in 1H FY12/22.